baluneboy/biomedken/pims/ugaudio/readme.txt

 Wikipedia suggests that humans can hear sound in the frequency range (pass-band) from about 20 to 20 kHz.
 Some humans likely have a narrower or truncated pass-band.
-A typical SAMS data file is sampled at 500 sa/sec with a pass-band from about 0.01 Hz to about 200 Hz, so there is a relatively small amount of overlap between SAMS pass-band and human hearing pass-band.
+A typical Space Acceleration Measurement System (SAMS) data file is sampled at 500 sa/sec with a pass-band from about 0.01 Hz to about 200 Hz, so there is a relatively small amount of overlap between SAMS pass-band and human hearing pass-band.
 If you're a purist, then you'd leave the "-r" switch off of the command line and attempt to listen and probably miss some interesting features in the ug environment below 20 Hz.
 If you want to explore, then adjust frequencies by using the "-r" switch and keep in mind that what you hear has been distorted in time/frequency to enable you to hear more of the measurement information...this is kinda like using an infrared camera for seeing otherwise invisible portions of the electromagnetic (light) spectrum.

 Another consideration is how to map spatial coordinates from acceleration measurements to audio.
 One method is to use the x-axis as left channel and